open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 - [Unsound Transformations](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/standard-warnings.md#unsound-transformations): Several Metric-only functions allow you to transform one metric data type to another or create new metrics from an existing metrics.
 Transformations between metric data types are not defined in the [metrics data model](https://github.com/open-telemetry/opentelemetry-specification/blob/main//specification/metrics/data-model.md).
 These functions have the expectation that you understand the incoming data and know that it can be meaningfully converted to a new metric data type or can meaningfully be used to create new metrics.
   - Although the OTTL allows the `set` function to be used with `metric.data_type`, its implementation in the transform processor is NOOP.
 To modify a data type you must use a function specific to that purpose.
 - [Identity Conflict](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/standard-warnings.md#identity-conflict): Transformation of metrics have the potential to affect the identity of a metric leading to an Identity Crisis.
-Be especially cautious when transforming metric name and when reducing/changing existing attributes.
+Be especially cautious when transforming metric name, when reducing/changing existing attributes, and when dropping datapoints.
 Adding new attributes is safe.
 - [Orphaned Telemetry](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/standard-warnings.md#orphaned-telemetry): The processor allows you to modify `span_id`, `trace_id`, and `parent_span_id` for traces and `span_id`, and `trace_id` logs.
-Modifying these fields could lead to orphaned spans or logs.
+It also allows dropping spans and logs.
+Modifying these fields or dropping spans/logs could lead to orphaned spans or logs.

 [alpha]: https://github.com/open-telemetry/opentelemetry-collector#alpha
 [contrib]: https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib